Earn a Master of Arts in Design focused on Design in Health

-The University of Texas at Austin enthusiastically announces a first-of-its-kind Master of Arts in Design in Health born from the radical collaboration between the College of Fine Art’s School of Design and Creative Technologies and Dell Medical School’s Design Institute for Health.
+The University of Texas at Austin enthusiastically announces a first-of-its-kind Master of Arts in Design focused on Design in Health born from the radical collaboration between the College of Fine Art’s School of Design and Creative Technologies and Dell Medical School’s Design Institute for Health.

 As the first medical school in decades to be built from the ground up at a top-tier research university, Dell Medical School at The University of Texas at Austin has the opportunity to rethink everything as part of its goal to revolutionize the way people get and stay healthy.
 The Design Institute for Health, Dell Med’s embedded team of health design specialists, is using design to provoke every aspect of health systems to work better for people.
 As the newest school in the College of Fine Arts, the School of Design and Creative Technologies offers a novel program that blends design, digital arts, and entertainment technology to prepare creative professionals for the modern world.

-The M.A. in Design in Health teaches learners how to become a force of innovation by using person-centered design methodologies.
+The M.A. in Design focused on Design in Health teaches learners how to become a force of innovation by using person-centered design methodologies.
 M.A. students will learn design research methods in order to understand the needs of people who are seeking health, receiving care and delivering care.
 Learners will develop ideation and creation skills they will use in generating new approaches for better systems of health and care.
-Design in Health graduate students will learn to prototype, test and iterate solutions, based on measuring impact and results that matter.
+Design graduate students with a focus on Design in Health will learn to prototype, test and iterate solutions, based on measuring impact and results that matter.
 These learners will know how to craft compelling and persuasive experiences, stories and systems designed to share and widely distribute innovations across systems of health.

-We believe our M.A. in Design in Health graduates will become the change agents that drive health systems to be value-based, integrated, person-centered and focused on health, not just care.
+We believe that graduates of our M.A. in Design focused on Design in Health will become the change agents that drive health systems to be value-based, integrated, person-centered and focused on health, not just care.
 This new breed of health leaders will wield a creative, problem-solving mindset and design skills that enable them to not only see the places where the health system is broken, but also to take action to fix it.
 When they put their design skills to work, the health system of the future will put people first.

 - Program duration is 10 months (August through May)